Updated January 2026 · Official German Tax Rates · Free

 How is net salary calculated in Germany 2026?

-German net salary = Gross minus income tax, solidarity surcharge (Soli), pension 9.3%, health ~8.15%, nursing care 1.7%, unemployment 1.3%.
+German net salary = Gross minus income tax (14–45%), solidarity surcharge (rare), pension 9.3%, health ~8.15%, nursing care 1.7%, unemployment 1.3%.
 The basic tax-free allowance (Grundfreibetrag) is 12,348 Euro in 2026.
-Use the calculator above for your exact figure.
+Use the calculator above for your exact figure based on your tax class and state.

 What is the average net salary in Germany?